-- Back injuries.
-A driver’s or passenger’s body can contort into a variety of positions upon impact in a drunk driving accident.
+A driver’s or passenger’s body can contort into various positions upon impact in a drunk driving accident.
 Specifics depend on the type of accident, whether the victim was wearing a seat belt, the presence of airbags, and the speed at which the accident occurred.

 The higher up the injury occurs on the spine, the more likely an injury will result in paralysis of some or all of a person’s limbs.
 Those who suffer permanent disability from a spinal cord injury face a lifetime of expensive medical costs for treatment, assistive devices, and nursing care.

 Severe limb crush always requires grueling rehabilitation and recovery, and oftentimes results in amputation.
 Drunk driving accident victims who undergo amputation have to learn how to get through life without a limb and deal with the psychological aftermath of this kind of injury.

 Accidents Occur More Frequently When Alcohol Is Involved

 Drunk drivers who are well above the legal limit of .08 have significant impairments to their senses.
 Seeing and remaining in the proper lane of a two-lane street or highway can become difficult and those under the influence are likely to swerve into the other lane, which causes a head-on crash if there is oncoming traffic.

-- Wrong-way collisions.
 Drivers who are impaired by alcohol can find it challenging to see and respond to traffic signs.
 This can result in drivers traveling the wrong way down a one-way street, a divided highway, or entering the wrong ramp to get on or off an interstate.

 Florida PIP Insurance and Drunk Driving Accidents

 Florida is a no-fault insurance state which requires those who register a vehicle to carry a minimum of $10,000 property damage liability (PDL) and a minimum of $10,000 in personal injury protection (PIP) coverage.
 This means when you get into an accident with a drunk driver, your first course of action is to file a claim with your PIP insurance carrier.

 Florida Dram Shop Laws

-When a drunk driver is involved in an accident, it often makes determining liability easier for insurance companies, investigators, and the courts.
-Yet, in some cases a third party might share liability with a driver.
-Florida law allows those injured by a drunk driver to sue bars, restaurants, and other business for damages if they knowingly serve “a person habitually addicted to the use of any or all alcoholic beverages.”
-Florida courts can also hold establishments liable for a drunk driving accident caused by a minor, if they knowingly served someone under age 21.
+Fla.
+Stat. § 768.125 allows those injured by a drunk driver to sue bars, restaurants, and other businesses for damages if they knowingly serve “a person habitually addicted to the use of any or all alcoholic beverages.”
+Florida courts can also hold establishments liable for a drunk driving accident caused by a minor if they knowingly served someone under age 21.

-Compensation for Injuries from Drunk Driving Accidents
+Compensation for Injuries From Drunk Driving Accidents

 When you choose to seek compensation for damages related to a drunk driving accident, a Florida court might award you punitive and compensatory damages.
 Punitive damages are meant to punish the defendant in cases of extreme negligence or intentional harm.

-- Medical expenses such as ambulance and emergency services, hospital stays, surgery, diagnostic imaging, follow up visits, and prescription medication
+- Medical expenses such as ambulance and emergency services, hospital stays, surgery, diagnostic imaging, follow-up visits, and prescription medication

 - Rehabilitation costs for a specialist to help an injured person regain functions—for example, a physical therapist or occupational therapist

-- Cost of assistive devices such as wheelchairs, canes, walkers, crutches, and artificial limbs
+- Cost of assistive devices, such as wheelchairs, canes, walkers, crutches, and artificial limbs

 - Lost wages due to missing work from injuries, hospitalization, and recovery